This post may contain affiliate links. Please read our disclosure.

 Instructions

-- Pour half of the batter into a small (about 4.5 inches across) nonstick pan and sprinkle with two-thirds of the cinnamon plus 1 tsp.
-Stevia.
-Pour the remaining batter and sprinkle with the rest of the cinnamon.
+- Pour half of the batter into a small (about 4.5 inches across) nonstick pan and sprinkle with the cinnamon.1 tablespoon cinnamon

-- Pull a knife through the batter a few times to slightly mix in the cinnamon and Stevia.
+- Pull a knife through the batter a few times to slightly mix in the cinnamon.

 Adriel